-The St. Mary’s Project is a year-long, 8-credit, independently designed and executed course of study intended as a capstone experience for a student’s time at St. Mary’s, and it is a wonderful way to gain research experience.
+The St. Mary’s Project is a year-long, eight-credit, independently designed and executed course of study intended as a capstone experience for a student’s time at St. Mary’s College of Maryland, and it is a wonderful way to gain research experience.
 Many psychology students choose to complete an SMP that involves a hands-on, empirical research experience.
-An SMP in psychology is not required for the major (there are other capstone alternatives), but is highly encouraged, particularly for students planning to continue their education at the graduate level.
+Psychology majors are required to do an SMP.
+They can choose to complete an SMP in psychology, another established academic discipline, or a cross-disciplinary study area.

 “I found that conducting research expanded my job opportunities and also helped me obtain a research assistant position when I attended graduate school.
 The SMP was particularly helpful.
 Even four years after graduating job interviewers still ask me about this project and are impressed by the level of initiative and depth that the SMP requires.” – Stephanie Klapper ’10

 - View SMPs in Psychology presented in SP20

 - View SMPs in Psychology presented in FA20

 - View SMPs in Psychology presented in SP21